A Phase 2 Study of Dostarlimab in Combination With Cobolimab in Advanced Cervical Cancer

 HealthScout AI Analysis

-Goal: Evaluate the antitumor activity and safety of combining the anti–PD-1 antibody dostarlimab with the anti–TIM-3 antibody cobolimab in metastatic or recurrent cervical cancer, including both immunotherapy-naive and immunotherapy-exposed populations.
+Goal: Evaluate the antitumor activity and safety of combining the anti–PD-1 antibody dostarlimab with the anti–TIM-3 antibody cobolimab in metastatic or recurrent cervical cancer, including both immunotherapy-naive and prior PD-1–exposed populations.

-Patients: Adults (≥18 years) with histologically or cytologically confirmed metastatic or recurrent cervical carcinoma of any histology, ECOG 0–2, measurable disease by RECIST 1.1, adequate organ function, and available archival tissue.
-Cohort A includes patients previously treated with platinum therapy but no prior PD-1/PD-L1 or TIM-3 inhibitors.
-Cohort B requires PD-L1 CPS ≥1%, prior platinum therapy, and allows prior pembrolizumab exposure without progression in the first 18 weeks; no prior TIM-3 therapy.
-Key exclusions include active CNS disease, prior anti–PD-1/PD-L1 (except as allowed in Cohort B), prior TIM-3 or CTLA-4 agents, significant autoimmune disease requiring immunosuppression, uncontrolled comorbidities, active hepatitis B/C without control, and significant GI conditions.
+Patients: Adults (≥18 years) with histologically or cytologically confirmed metastatic or recurrent cervical carcinoma of any histology, measurable disease by RECIST 1.1, ECOG 0–2, and adequate organ function.
+Cohort A includes patients previously treated with platinum-based therapy and no prior PD-1/PD-L1 or TIM-3 inhibitors.
+Cohort B requires PD-L1 CPS ≥1%, prior platinum, and allows prior pembrolizumab without early progression (no progression in the first 18 weeks); no prior TIM-3 inhibitors.
+Key exclusions include active CNS disease, significant autoimmune disease requiring immunosuppression, interstitial lung disease, uncontrolled infections, active HBV/HCV without control, recent chemo/radiation, and prior severe immune-related AEs to PD-1 in Cohort B.

-Treatments: Dostarlimab plus cobolimab administered every 21 days for up to 2 years, with imaging at baseline, week 9, and every 12 weeks thereafter.
-Cobolimab (TSR-022, GSK4069889) is a humanized IgG4 monoclonal antibody targeting TIM-3, an inhibitory immune checkpoint upregulated on exhausted T cells and implicated in resistance to PD-1 blockade.
-Preclinical data support synergistic antitumor activity when TIM-3 and PD-1 are co-inhibited.
-Early clinical experience includes combination studies with dostarlimab in NSCLC (Phase 1 AMBER: modest response rate with disease control in a subset) and signals of activity in hepatocellular carcinoma, with a generally manageable safety profile; recommended dosing explored at 300 mg cobolimab plus 500 mg dostarlimab every 3 weeks.
-Dostarlimab is an approved anti–PD-1 antibody in other indications; in this study it is combined with cobolimab to potentially overcome adaptive resistance.
+Treatments: Dostarlimab plus cobolimab administered every 21 days for up to 2 years, with imaging at baseline, week 9, then every 12 weeks.
+Cobolimab is a humanized IgG4 monoclonal antibody targeting TIM-3, an immune checkpoint upregulated on exhausted T cells and implicated in resistance to PD-1 blockade.
+Dual inhibition of TIM-3 and PD-1 has shown superior tumor control in preclinical models versus either agent alone.
+Early clinical data include modest activity in advanced NSCLC when combined with dostarlimab and encouraging signals in hepatocellular carcinoma; the safety profile appears manageable with mostly grade 1–2 immune-related events and a recommended phase 2 dose of cobolimab 300 mg plus dostarlimab 500 mg every 3 weeks.
+Dostarlimab is an approved anti–PD-1 antibody for other indications and serves as the PD-1 backbone in this combination.

-Outcomes: Primary: Objective response rate by immune-related RECIST (irRECIST) within 2 years.
-Secondary: Immune-related progression-free survival; grade 3–5 adverse event rate per CTCAE v5.0 up to 2 years; median PFS and median overall survival by Kaplan-Meier up to 3 years; long-term follow-up to 7 years for PFS and survival.
+Outcomes: Primary: Objective response rate by immune-related RECIST (irRECIST).
+Secondary: immune-related progression-free survival; grade 3–5 adverse event rate (CTCAE v5.0); median PFS and median overall survival by Kaplan–Meier methods.

 Eligibility More information